Can I Find My Car Colour by Reg?

 Unfortunately, there is currently no online tool that identifies the car’s paint code from the registration (REG) number.
 That being said, if you contact your local dealership, they should be able to provide the colour code from your registration and car details.

 Your car’s paint colour code should also be in your owner’s manual and service history booklet.
 Just jump into the contents page or index, and it should point you in the right direction.

 ChipsAway Colour Match Technology

 Are you wanting to find your car colour because your car’s paintwork is damaged?

 With a ChipsAway repair, you don’t need to worry about finding your car’s paint code.
 This is because ChipsAway specialists can quickly locate the manufacturer’s colour code and then use the latest technology in order to create the perfect match.
 Our experts understand that sometimes car colours can vary from the manufacturer’s codes ever so slightly, and so use something called a spectrophotometer to scan the paint for the specific tone.
 ChipsAway specialists then replicate the paint colour with their specialist range of tints.
 As many as 7 tints can go into the mix to create the perfect colour specific to your car.

 What Type of Paint is Used on Cars?

 To help the paint adhere to the metal, cars are first sprayed with a primer.
 The paint is then applied, followed by lacquer to create the best finish.

 EU legislation was introduced in 2014 affecting the supply and application of automotive paint products.
 This limits VOC emissions, which potentially damage the environment.
-Acknowledging this legislation, ChipsAway developed AquaClear.
-This allows the highest quality paintwork repairs to be carried out safely and legally.
+Acknowledging this legislation, ChipsAway developed a type of environmentally friendly paint called AquaClear.
+AquaClear allows the highest quality paintwork repairs to be carried out safely and legally.
 We can do this within both mobile and Car Care Centre environments.
 AquaClear retains the use of much safer non-Isocyanate materials.